apache/doris/docs/en/docs/ecosystem/audit-plugin.md

 ### Deployment

 You can place this file on an http download server or copy(or unzip) it to the specified directory of all FEs.
 Here we use the latter.
+The installation of this plugin can be found in [INSTALL](../sql-manual/sql-reference/Database-Administration-Statements/INSTALL-PLUGIN.md)
+After executing install, the AuditLoader directory will be automatically generated.

 ### Installation